Easy Homemade Sloppy Joe Sauce From Scratch for Weeknight Dinners

 2. Brown the ground beef

-3. Add the sauce ingredients
+3. Stir in the sauce ingredients

 4. Simmer until thickened